For many small business owners, there’s no question that they should be building a presence on Instagram.

 The good news, though, is that there are plenty of different ways to approach Instagram to keep your feed fresh and your followers engaged.

-In this post, we’re going to look at what you can post on Instagram, ideas and examples that you can adapt for your own business, along with how to create a posting schedule to bring your Instagram strategy to life.
+In this post, we’re going to look at what you can post on Instagram and. ideas and examples that you can adapt for your own business.
+We'll also look at how to create a posting schedule to bring your Instagram strategy to life, and even some ideas on how to make money on Instagram by promoting your products.

 Determining your Instagram content mix